 The general character, advantages, and limitations of scientific method in psychological research.
 Student will design, conduct, and statistically treat the data obtained from a research project.
-Prerequisites: PSYC 266, STAT 190 and either STAT 375,376, or 378, and senior psychology major.
+Prerequisites: PSYC 266, STAT 190 and either STAT 375,376, or 378.

 PSYC 471 - Internship: Psychology 3-12 hours